WOBX-FM

-WOBX-FM (98.1 MHz) is a radio station broadcasting a sports format.
+WOBX-FM (98.1 MHz) is a radio station broadcasting an adult album alternative format.
 Licensed to Manteo, North Carolina, United States, it serves the Elizabeth City-Nags Head area.
 The station is currently owned by East Carolina Radio.

-Name Change
+Hot AC

+In the early 2000s, WOBX-FM was branded as "98-1 OBX" with a Hot adult contemporary format.

+Rock

+On May 14, 2004, WOBX-FM Dropped the Hot AC format.
+After seven weeks of stunting, On June 25, 2004 the station debuted Active Rock branded as "98X'.
 On June 21, 2009.
-WOBX-FM Dropped The 98X Name and became 98 OBX. but kept the Active Rock format.
+WOBX-FM rebranded as "98 OBX", but kept the Active Rock format.

 Nick Radio

 On August 30, 2010 WOBX-FM changed their format to classic hits, branded as "Nick Radio".

 Newstalk 98.1

 On September 13, 2010 WOBX-FM changed their format to news/talk, branded as "Newstalk 98.1".

 98.1 The Score

-On March 27, 2015, WOBX flipped to sports talk as "98.1 The Score", adding Washington Nationals baseball and the Westwood One radio networks' sporting event broadcasts.
+On March 27, 2015, WOBX-FM flipped to sports talk as "98.1 The Score", adding Washington Nationals baseball and the Westwood One radio networks' sporting event broadcasts.
 WOBX-FM also airs sports talk shows from the Fox Sports Radio and CBS Sports Radio networks.

+98.1 The OBX

+On April 30, 2024, WOBX-FM began stunting with a wide variety of music as "98.1 The Glitch" while the sports format moved to AM 1530 WOBX.
+Two days later on May 2 at Noon, the station changed format to Adult Album Alternative, branded as "98.1 The OBX".
+The first song on "The OBX" was "Dog Days Are Over" by Florence and the Machine.